-21. Many of these legacy chemicals are on the list of EFSA's call for continuous collection of data7; the data are made publicly available through summary reports, the latest on contaminant occurrence data was from 20168.
-The last European Union report on pesticide residues in food, including those now banned but designated persistent organic pollutants (POPs), was from 2015.
+26. All of the legacy pesticides, except mirex and toxaphene, are on the list of EFSAs continuous call for data5; the data are made publicly available through summary reports, the latest on contaminant occurrence data was from 20166.
+The last European Union report on pesticide residues in food, including POPs, was from 2015.

-22. Results of the 2015 report showed that 97.2% of the samples analysed did not exceed the maximum residue levels (MRLs) permitted by EU legislation; POPs were the most frequently found at concentrations equal to or greater than the LOQ.
-DDT and hexachlorobenzene were the most frequently reported POPs, however levels have decreased since the 2012 report.
+27. Results of the 2015 report showed that 97.2% of the samples analysed did not exceed the maximum residue levels (MRLs) permitted by EU legislation; POPs were the most frequently found pesticides at concentrations equal to or greater than the LOQ.
+DDT and hexachlorobenzene were the most frequently reported POPs (3% and 2.4% respectively, in chicken eggs), however levels have decreased since the 2012 report (5.8% and < 2% respectively, in chicken eggs).